JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Multi-task and few-shot learning-based fully automatic deep learning platform for mobile diagnosis of skin diseases/index.md

 ---
-title: __'Multi-task and few-shot learning-based fully automatic deep learning platform for mobile diagnosis of skin diseases'__
+title: '__Multi-task and few-shot learning-based fully automatic deep learning platform for mobile diagnosis of skin diseases__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here